osmandapp/docs/content/osmand/map/point-layers-on-map.md

 - Standard
 - Customizable

 They are identical in functionality and information availability.
-The only difference is that **standard POI** is set by default and may be partially displayed on the map depending on the style and rendering.
-You can turn off their display on the map by [hiding](/osmand/map/vector-maps#hide) them in the Configure map.
+The only difference is that standard POI is set by default and may be partially displayed on the map depending on the style and rendering.

+**Standard POI** has multicolored circles and could be [hidden](/osmand/map/vector-maps#hide) on the map in the {% data variables.android-values.configure_map %} menu.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.shared_string_hide %}